Mideye: On-Premises MFA for VPN & Apps

 Key capabilities at a glance

-- Magic Link API — Passwordless MFA for web apps via REST → Magic Link Authentication
+- Mideye Auth API: Passwordless MFA for web apps via REST → Magic Link Authentication

-- EU data sovereignty — Swedish company, all services in Sweden → Data Residency
+- EU data sovereignty: Swedish company, all services in EU data centers (Sweden and Finland) → Data Residency

 Licensing